-Water levels from 02nd to 08th April 2019 at Chiang Khan, Vientiane, Nong Khai and Paksane were decreased the same trend as upstream and stayed above their LTAs.
-The water levels will be decreasing the same trends as upstream inflows.
+Water levels from 09th to 15th April 2019 at Chiang Khan, Vientiane, Nong Khai and Paksane were decreased the same trend as upstream and stayed above their LTAs.
 It has been observed that since December 2018, the water level at Lao PDR's Paksane raised up contently over its historical long-term averages, based on the observed water level data provided by Department of Hydrology and Meteorology (DMH).
 It showed the higher levels than previously historical water level recorded from 2010 to 2018.
 The raising water levels are not likely caused by rainfall in the upper Mekong Basin, but effected by a consequence of inflows from upstream and tributaries in the catchment.
 Based on the information provided by DMH, the rising trend of water level at Pakane may causes by the Nam Ngum hydropower dam operation during the dry season.
 It is needed to discuss among the relevant stakeholders for further detail information to find out what are the most influent inflows for this station.